Convert up to 5 JPG files to PNG instantly. Everything runs in your browser — no uploads, no servers.

 Logo and brand asset editing

-If you have received a brand logo in JPG format and need to edit it — remove the background, adjust colours, or place it on a different surface — converting to PNG first gives your design tool a lossless working copy.
+If you received a logo in JPG and need to edit it — remove background, change colors, or place it on a different surface — convert to PNG first.
+Every edit and re-save in PNG keeps the quality stable.
+Same editing in JPG would make it blurrier each time.

 Screenshot editing